oiakhmad/boilerplate_laravel_10/README.md

 ## boiler plate laravel 10
 1. clone the project when use https can use this url https://github.com/oiakhmad/boilerplate_laravel_10.git
 2. run the code 'composer  install' for donwload all package in use on this project
 3. set up configuration
-   * create local db
+   * create local database use phpmyadmin,laragon(heidesQL) ect
-   * adjust config on project laravel as DB_CONNECTION=your_connection example (mysql) DB_HOST=your_host example (127.0.0.1)
+   * adjust config on .env as

+   DB_CONNECTION=your_connection example (mysql)
+   DB_HOST=your_host example (127.0.0.1)
    DB_PORT=your_port example (3306)